leyhline/django-epubeditor/README.md

 A django app for viewing and editing [EPUB 3](https://www.w3.org/TR/epub-33/) files.
 Focus is on media overlays.
 For everything else, there are better tools out there.

-## Key points
+## Goals

+* Be a mediocre EPUB viewer
-* Upload EPUBs (only EPUB 3 allowed)
+* Be a mediocre EPUB editor
-* Display book contents (no support for style overrides)
-* Play media overlays by click
+* Focus on media overlays

-In progress:

-* Change media overlay timings
-* Edit XHTML directly
-* Automatic alignment of text and audio
-* Read along functionality and extended playback options if I ever feel the need
+It is only possible to upload valid EPUB 3 files.
+Editing files should always result in valid EPUB 3 files.
+It should be impossible to create invalid EPUB 3.

 ## Deployment

+Either run this locally using the Django development server with SQLite or do a full production deployment.

 ### Requirements

-* Python 3.12+
+* Python 3.12+ (because I want to use `Path.walk` fron [pathlib](https://docs.python.org/3.12/library/pathlib.html#pathlib.Path.walk))
-* nginx
-* epubcheck
-* firejail
 * Django 5
-* for deployment also Gunicorn and a database (PostgreSQL)
+* for deployment also nginx, Gunicorn and a database (PostgreSQL)

-When self-hosting, update the text inside `templates/epubeditor/base.html`.
+When self-hosting, update the text inside `templates/epubeditor/about.html`.
 I disabled logging but if your server configuration is different, this should be written down somewhere.
 Of course, you are not allowed to change the license.

 ## Technical Rationale